Which Is Better SPF 30 or SPF 50?

 Common sunscreen mistakes include:

-Where SUNNYBOD™ Fits In
+Where SUNNYBOD™ fits in

 • Make sunscreen easier to apply

-• Reduce resistance from kids ( and adults) who dislike greasy hands
+• Reduce resistance from kids, and adults, who dislike greasy hands

 • Support regular reapplication

-So, Which Is Better: SPF 30 or SPF 50?
+So, which is better: SPF 30 or SPF 50?

-A broad spectrum SPF 50 is the recommended choice for most people in Australia.
+Based on current Australian evidence and public health recommendations, a broad-spectrum SPF 50 is the recommended choice for most people in Australia.[4]
+That said:

 • SPF 30 still offers protection when used correctly